 Represents the estimated severance benefit equal to 2 times the sum of the executive's (i) current base salary and (ii) the target annual incentive for the year of termination.
-In addition, under Section 4.2 of the Senior Management Severance Plan, a pro-rated annual incentive award is payable upon involuntary separation or qualifying voluntary separation based on the days worked (2)

-Section 4.2 of the Section wandagement Severance Plan, a pro-rated annual incentive award is payable upon involuntary separation of qualitying voluntary separation based on the days worked during the year of termination and assuming the NEO's IPM is 100% pursuant to the terms in the 2014 AIP.
+In addition, under Section 4.2 of the Senior Management Severance Plan, a pro-rated annual incentive award is payable upon involuntary separation or qualifying voluntary separation based on the days worked during the year of termination and assuming the NEO's IPM is 100% pursuant to the terms in the 2014 AIP.
 The amount above represents the executives' 2014 annual incentive payout (after company/business unit performance was determined) before applying the IPM, if applicable.

 Represents the estimated retirement benefit enhancement that consists of a one-time lump sum payment based on the actuarial present value of a benefit under the non-qualified pension plan assuming that the severance pay period was taken into account for purposes of vesting, and the severance pay constituted covered compensation for purposes of the non-qualified pension plan.
-The Value of Unvested Equity Awards includes the following: a. the 'spread' on all unvested stock options that would vest upon termination of employment.
-The 'spread' is based on Exelon's closing stock price on December 31, 2014 of \$37,08.
-At that (3)
+The Value of Unvested Equity Awards includes the following:

+a. the 'spread' on all unvested stock options that would vest upon termination of employment.
+The 'spread' is based on Exelon's closing stock price on December 31, 2014 of \$37.08.
+At that
-stock price, all unvested stock options are "underwater" (or out of the money).
-Under the LTIP, if a holder has attained age 50 with 10 or more years of service (or deemed service), any unvested stock options will vest upon termination of employment because the holder has satisfied the definition of retirement under the LTIP;

-the value of the executive's unvested performance share units.
-The amount above includes the number of unvested shares earned for the 2012 PSU awards, as applicable, as well as the b unvested shares earned for the second tranche of the transition award.
+- - stock price, all unvested stock options are "underwater" (or out of the money).
+Under the LTIP, if a holder has attained age 50 with 10 or more years of service (or deemed service), any unvested stock options will vest upon termination of employment because the holder has satisfied the definition of retirement under the LTIP; - the value of the executive's unvested performance share units.
+The amount above includes the number of unvested shares earned for the 2012 PSU awards, as applicable, as well as the unvested shares earned for the second tranche of the transition award.
 It is assumed the 2013 and 2014 performance share units are earned at target.
-The value of the shares is based on Exelon's closing stock price on December 31, 2014 of \$37.08; and

-Exercises to study stock price on December 31, 2014 of \$37.08, and the accelerated portion of the executives' restricted stock award that, per the applicable award agreement, would vest upon an involuntary separation not related to a change in control.
+The value of the shares is based on Exelon's closing stock price on December 31, 2014 of \$37.08; and - Exeroit's closing stock price on Decerniber 31, 2014 of \$37.08; airlo the accelerated portion of the executives' restricted stock award that, per the applicable award agreement, would vest upon an involuntary separation not related to a change in control.
 The value of the shares is based on Exelon's closing stock price on December 31, 2014 of \$37.08.

 Estimated costs of healthcare, life insurance, and long-term disability coverage which continue during the severance period.

 Estimated costs of outplacement and financial planning services for up to 12 months for all NEOs.

-(6) The estimate of total payments and benefits is based on a December 31.
-2014 termination date.
+- The estimate of total payments and benefits is based on a December 31, 2014 termination date.
 The executives are participants in the Senior Management Severance Plan and severance benefits are determined pursuant to Section 4 of the Severance Plan.